Sam-Archie/develop-me--technical-challenge--server--C/README.md

 # develop-me--technical-challenge--server--C

-This is my API that is currently live at this address:
+This is the API that is currently live at this address:

 https://bouncepingpongapi.azurewebsites.net/